kabanero-io/events-operator/README.md

 ##### call

-The call function is used to call a user defined function.
+The `call` function is used to call a user defined function.

-input:
+Input:
 - name: name of the function
 - param: parameter for the function

-output:
+Output:
 - return value from the function